 Welcome to Weathervane Press, an indie fiction publisher based in Notts.
-All our novels and short stories can be ordered from your local bookshop.
-Alternatively, click the links to buy both paperbacks and eBooks online at Amazon UK.
+Novels and short stories still in print can be ordered from your local bookshop.
+Alternatively, click the links to buy paperbacks or eBooks online at Amazon UK.

 THE WOMAN UNDER THE GROUND – Megan Taylor.